uzimpp/CarJai/docs/User-Documentation.md

 1. **Save Favourites**
    - Click the heart icon on any car listing
    - The car will be saved to your favourites
+   - Heart icon will be filled to show it's saved

 2. **View Favourites**
    - Click on your account menu (top right)